gyzzyang-18/George-Personal/content/home/experience.md

         * Helped lead and complete internal database project using Microsoft PowerBi through communicating with outsourced specialists and organizing internal incoming data
         * Created and improved audit contact list via CRM Software Backstop
         * Organized and automated internal data files to increase efficiency of data filling and information sharing throughout the firm
-        * Suggested and researched new software for the firm to use for better organization management, remote-working communication, and news sourcing
+        * 	Suggested and researched new software to use for better organization management, remote-working communication, and news sourcing

   - title: Research Associate
     company: Farmhouse Equity Research
     company_url: 'https://www.feqr.com/'